Vancouver Community Network Reviews and Plans

 All of VCN's services are free of charge.
 This makes them one of the more interesting companies that GoneVoip has explored.
 There are not only no hidden costs, but there are simply no costs.

-The services VCN offer are for individuals, as well as non-profit and group accounts with the only requirement being that you live in the Vancouver community.
+The services VCN offers are for individuals, as well as non-profit and group accounts with the only requirement being that you live in the Vancouver community.

 Those services include but are not limited to: free internet access via dial-up, free e-mail accounts, free webmail, free web page hosting, free public access Internet and computers, referrals for used computers and free computer help from their technical help desk.

-Their dial up Internet features three pools of 56k modems which allow users in the toll-free area of the Greater Vancouver area to get connected ot the Internet.
-There is a six-hour continous Internet limit use.
+Their dial-up Internet features three pools of 56k modems that allow users in the toll-free area of the Greater Vancouver area to get connected to the Internet.
+There is a six-hour continuous Internet limit use.
 This means that after six hours of continuous use, they will let someone else go online.

-In our review of VCN, we commende the company for playing a role in providing the Internet to the masses, especially for those who may not have the Internet or are not able to afford it.
+In our review of VCN, we commend the company for playing a role in providing the Internet to the community, especially for those who may not have the Internet or are not able to afford it.

-We hope that one day the Internet will be a service that is not a charged service, but rather it is a human right.
-If you take out factors of speed and maybe even full reliability, providing an Internet service to your community free of charge is a powerful movement towards community building.
+We hope that one day the Internet is provided as High-speed, not just dial-up.
+The Internet is a basic need nowadays.
+If you take out factors of speed and maybe even full reliability, providing Internet service to your community free of charge is a powerful movement towards community building.

 If you believe that the Internet is an essential service which should be free to all - or if you simply do not have the money to afford the Internet, then VCN may be worth looking into.